bahuma20/firefly-iii-ai-categorize/README.md

 This project allows you to automatically categorize your expenses in [Firefly III](https://www.firefly-iii.org/) by using OpenAI.

+## Please fork me
+Unfortunately i am not able to invest more time into maintaining this project.

+Feel free to fork it and create a PR that adds a link to your fork in the README file.

 ## How it works

 It provides a webhook that you can set up to be called every time a new expense is added.